CHT2531/simple-progressive-web-app/README.md

-# A Simple Progressive Web
+# A Simple Progressive Web App

-This example contains a very simple progressive web app (pwa) that demonstrates two key features for a pwa.
+This example contains a very simple Progressive Web App (PWA) that demonstrates two key features for a PWA.
 * Using a service worker to do resource caching so the app will work offline.
 * Using a web app manifest file to 'install' the app on the user's device.

 ## Running the Example
-* Place the files on a web server (the nodejs http-server is fine).
+* Place the files on a web server.
 * View the site using chrome.
 * Use the developer tools and the application tab to check the caching
-* Switch off the network connection in chrome and refresh the page.
+* Switch off the network connection in Chrome and refresh the page.
     * Check the network tab to make sure resources are being served from cache.
 * Click the 'Add to homescreen' button.
 Accept the prompt and check this works i.e. an icon has been added to the desktop and clicking this opens the app.

-    * To uninstall the app, open a new tab in chrome and click on the 'show apps' button.
+## On your own
+* Try adding another HTML page to the site.
+Add a link to this new page.
+* Modify *sw.js* so that this new page will be cached.
+* Modify the manifest file e.g. change the name of the app, change the background colour.
+* Uninstall the app and use the Application tab in Chrome to delete any caching for the site
+* Open the app again and check that you changes have taken effect.

 ## Finding out more